- Removed warning about even polynomials. As Lars Pötter rightly pointed out, polynomials may be even.

 pycrc is considered stable code.
 No new features are planned, but bugs are still fixed and new models added on request.

-Check out the pycrc issue tracker for open bugs and
+Check out the pycrc issue tracker for open bugs and feature requests.

 Who uses pycrc ¶